Claims and Electronic Transactions

 Providers have the right to request a review of any claim decision made by CountyCare.
 The appeal process affords the provider the opportunity to refute a denial of payment, or provide corrected information to the original request.
 Provider claim appeals may be submitted for any of the following denial reasons: timely filing, review of contract rate/ payment, duplicate claim, authorization, or other unforeseen reason.

-All requests for claim reconsideration, corrected claims, claim disputes or appeals must be received within 60 calendar days from the date of the Explanation of Payment (EOP) or Remittance Notice.
-All appeal types will be researched, and CountyCare will provide a substantive response intended to resolve the dispute within thirty (30) business days after receipt of the dispute request.
+All requests for claim or medical necessity reviews must be received within 60 calendar days from the date of the Explanation of Payment (EOP) or Remittance Notice.
+All review types will be researched, and CountyCare will provide a substantive response intended to resolve the dispute after receipt of the request.

-Claim appeals may now be submitted via the Provider Portal or by mail.
-Please complete the Provider Claim Dispute Form and visit CountyCare Provider Portal home page for more information and training materials.
+Claim Reviews may now submitted via the Provider Portal or by mail.
+Please complete the Provider Claim Review Form and visit CountyCare Provider Portal home page for more information and training materials.

 Electronic Claims Submission